-Working as part of the Family Placement Team you'll work within policy and guidelines that are in place to ensure that each child fulfils their potential.
+Working as part of the Fostering Service you'll work within policy and guidelines that are in place to ensure that each child fulfils their potential.
 You will be asked to take part in meetings about the child or young person in your care, keep written records about them and make contributions to reports about the child, dealing responsibly with confidential information.

-As a Foster Carer you will be undertaking one of the most important tasks there is in society, caring for vulnerable children and young people.
-As a carer you are part of a team consisting of other foster carers and social workers who are jointly committed to and focused upon the task of providing high quality care for Wrexham's children.
+As a foster carer you will be undertaking one of the most important tasks there is in society, caring for vulnerable children and young people.
+As a carer you are part of a team consisting of other foster carers and social workers who are jointly committed to and focused upon the task of providing high quality care for Wrexham's children and young people.